 David Melvin Davis, MD

 Dr. David Melvin Davis was the fourth Chairman of the Department from 1935 to 1951.
 He was born in Buffalo, New York.
-His performance on both the collegiate and graduate level was magna cum laude from Princeton University in 1907 and Medical School at Johns Hopkins University in 1911.
+His performance on both the collegiate and graduate level was magna cum laude from Princeton University in 1907 and Medical College at Johns Hopkins University in 1911.
 Dr. Davis interned at Baltimore City Hospital and returned to Johns Hopkins as an assistant pathologist.
 His research endeavors paved the way for his directorship of the Brady Urological Institute.
 The main research interest of Dr. Davis was in the field of sexually transmitted disease, namely the gonococcus organism.
 His career was interrupted by military duties in World War I both abroad and in the states, where he rose to the rank of Major.

 Back at the Brady Institute, Dr. Davis completed a urological residency and over a two year period coauthored with Dr. Hugh H. Young, the acclaimed urological treatise entitled “Practice of Urology.”
 He served as Associate Editor of the Journal of Urology at the time of its inception in 1917.

-Dr. Davis moved on to serve as chairman of the Department of Urology at the newly formed Medical School of the University of Rochester.
+Dr. Davis moved on to serve as chairman of the Department of Urology at the newly formed Medical College of the University of Rochester.
 After a brief period of service at Rochester, his desire to perfect his unending training placed him once again as an associate of Dr. Hugh Young.
 After a brief period of general practice, Jefferson's Dean, Ross V. Patterson, recruited and appointed Dr. David M. Davis, as Chairman in 1935.
 This was to be the beginning of 16 fruitful and dynamic years at Jefferson.

 As an investigator, teacher, clinician, and authority in urologic surgery, Dr. Davis became known throughout the world.
 Shortly after his arrival, the Department of Genito-Urinary Diseases formally changed its name to the Department of Urology.
 The teaching system was modified by a gradual reduction of didactic lectures and emphasis on small groups with student participation.
 Dr. Davis was a severe quizmaster with an uncomfortable mixture of invective and cajolery until his point was strongly driven home.